driveate/ws-api-client-ruby/README.md

 ```shell
 gem install ./ws-api-client-ruby-1.0.0.gem
 ```
-(for development, run `gem install --dev ./ws-api-client-ruby-1.0.0.gem` to install the development dependencies)
+(for development, run `gem install --dev ./ws-api-client-ruby-1.0.0.gem` to install the development dependencies).

-or publish the gem to a gem hosting service, e.g. [RubyGems](https://rubygems.org/).

 Finally add this to the Gemfile: